-The 48 feeds provided cover a range of 5 to 280 cuts per inch, each feed rate being 1/10th as coarse as its corresponding thread.
+The 48 feeds provided cover a range of .003" to .200" per revolution, each feed rate being 1/10th as coarse as its corresponding thread.

 ONE-SHOT OILING FOR QUICK CHANGE GEAR BOX

 The oiling of the quick change gear box is accomplished by means of an instantaneous "one-shot" oiling system.
 One action of the plunger supplies sufficient oil to the distributing reservoir to thoroughly lubricate the entire mechanism for a day.
 The "one-shot" system delivers an adequate supply of oil, but does not supply it in wasteful abundance.